NethServer/ns8-crowdsec/README.md

 ### cscli

+Crowdsec come with a cli tool, available within the application environment.
+Get a shell with:

+    runagent -m crowdsec1 bash -l

+Then run the tool as

+    cscli --help

-crowdsec come with a cli, do `cscli --help`, if you want to know on a specific command  `cscli <command> --help`
+- if you want to know on a specific command  `cscli <command> --help`
 - get a glance : `cscli metrics`
 - see the state of installed bouncers : `cscli bouncers list`
 - see the active decisions(ban): `cscli decisions list`